 Conrad is the protagonist of the novel.
 He is the youngest son of Calvin and Beth Jarrett; his older brother, Buck, dies in a sailing accident before the novel's plot begins.
-Ordinary People… (read full character analysis)
+Ordinary People… read analysis of Conrad Jarrett

 Calvin, who is called Cal throughout the novel, is father to Conrad and Buck and husband to Beth Jarrett.
-A childhood spent in an orphanage fuels Cal's deep desire to care and provide… (read full character analysis)
+A childhood spent in an orphanage fuels Cal's deep desire to care and provide… read analysis of Calvin (Cal) Jarrett

 Beth is mother to Conrad and Buck and wife to Cal Jarrett.
 She is the envy of many characters in the novel; she is physically attractive, driven, and a perfectionist.
-Her reaction to hardship… (read full character analysis)
+Her reaction to hardship… read analysis of Beth Jarrett

 Conrad's psychiatrist.
 He is wildly different from Dr. Crawford or any of the other staff members from the hospital in which Conrad was kept for three months.
-Though off-putting in his appearance and mannerisms, Berger's… (read full character analysis)
+Though off-putting in his appearance and mannerisms, Berger's… read analysis of Dr. Berger

 Jordan (Buck) Jarrett

 Conrad's brother; Beth and Cal's son.
 Though he only appears in flashbacks and secondhand references, Buck is arguably the most important character in the novel.
 His death in a sailing accident triggers the emotional hardship through which the Jarretts struggle throughout Ordinary People.